PX4/PX4-user_guide/en/dev_setup/dev_env_linux_ubuntu.md

 * Your catkin (ROS build system) workspace is created at **~/catkin_ws/**.
 * The script uses instructions from the ROS Wiki "Melodic" [Ubuntu page](http://wiki.ros.org/melodic/Installation/Ubuntu).
 :::

-## ROS 2

-PX4 dependencies for working with ROS 2 are included and built into firmware by default.

-Information about ROS 2 development with PX4 can be found in the [ROS 2 User Guide](../ros/ros2_comm.md).

 ## Next Steps